chandanhpcic/docs/source/legal.rst

 -----------------------
 The documentation is provided under a 2-clause BSD license:

-(c) Reticen8 B.V.
-All rights reserved.
+(c) Reticen8 Technologies All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are